 - Occasionally rotate the plant so the light gets distributed evenly on all sides.

 - If your plant is growing upwards, move them to a location where it gets bright sunlight.

 - In the process of protecting the plants from too much sun, do not end up putting the plants in areas with low sunlight.

 - The best location to keep the plants is in the presence of partial shade, like a balcony, a window, or a basket.

-- During winter or overcast days, when the light is scarce, you can also resort to artificial grow light for fulfilling the plant’s light requirement.
+- During winter or overcast days, when light is scarce, you can also resort to artificial grow light to fulfilling the plant’s light requirement.

 - If the sun is mild in your area, you can keep your plant in the shade for almost all day.

 As a drought-tolerant succulent plant, you don’t need to water this plant too frequently during its active growing period.

 Generally, the string of dolphins requires watering once or twice weekly during summer and once or twice a month during winter.